Search Menu

 Sometimes Your Partner Is Correct

 Puppies, seniors, or sick dogs who can’t make it through the night without urinating shouldn’t have a place between your pillows.
-Nor should pups who are naturally reactive when woken suddenly.
+Nor should dogs who are naturally reactive when woken suddenly.
 Most dogs know their place within the household, but a rocky time for testing that place is when new humans, especially babies, enter the picture.
 Some dogs might resent the intrusion of a new body and the perceived, or real, threat of loss of attention and affection.
 Plus, it could get a little crowded.

 If you do decide to remove a dog that’s accustomed to sleeping in a bed with you, first transition the dog to the floor, then outside of the room.
-To keep the dog in the room, try crate-training them, or giving them an elevated position equal to the bed so they can survey the room similarly.
+To keep the dog in the room, try crate training them, or giving them an elevated position equal to the bed so they can survey the room similarly.
 Many breeds also prefer diving under the covers for the warmth, so provide blankets or position a new bed or crate near a source of heat.